bobbyiliev/101-linux-commands-ebook/ebook/en/content/051-the-sudo-command.md

 # The `sudo` command

-The `sudo` ("switch user, do") command allows a user with proper permissions to execute a command as another user.
-By default, sudo executes commands as root.
+The `sudo` ("substitute user do" or "super user do") command allows a user with proper permissions to execute a command as another user, such as the superuser.

+This is the equivalent of "run as administrator" option in Windows.
+The `sudo` command allows you to elevate your current user account to have root privileges.
+Also, the root privilege in `sudo` is only valid for a temporary amount of time.
+Once that time expires, you have to enter your password again to regain root privilege.

 > WARNING: Be very careful when using the `sudo` command.
 You can cause irreversible and catastrophic changes while acting as root!